ros-controls/ros2_control_demos/r6bot/README.md

 ## Writing a controller

 In ros2_control, controllers are implemented as plugins that conforms to the `ControllerInterface` public interface.
 Similar to the hardware interfaces, the controller plugins to load are specified using ROS parameters.
-This is normally  ahcived by passing a YAML parameter file to the `ros_2_controle_node`.
+This is normally  achieved by passing a YAML parameter file to the `ros2_control_node`.
 Unlike hardware interfaces, controllers exists in a finite set of states:

 2. Unconfigured
 3. Inactive
 4. Active
 5. Finalized

-Certain interface methods are called when transitions between these states.
+Certain interface methods are called during transitions between these states.
 During the main control loop, the controller is in the active state.

 The following code blocks will explain the requirements for writing a new hardware interface.

 The controller plugin for the tutorial robot is class called `RobotController` that inherits from  `controller_interface::ControllerInterface`.
 The `RobotController` must implement nine public methods.
-The latter 6 are [managed node](https://design.ros2.org/articles/node_lifecycle.html) transitions callbacks.
+The last six are [managed node](https://design.ros2.org/articles/node_lifecycle.html) transitions callbacks.
 1. `command_interface_configuration`
 2. `state_interface_configuration`
 3. `update`